DataHerb/dataherb-python/README.md

 ## Documentation

-The documentation for this package is located at `docs`.
+The source of the documentation for this package is located at `docs`.

-`HISTORY.rst` is used to list changes of the package.